|

 causes an otherwise black horse to be bay.
 In reality, the Agouti

-gene prevents blacks by turning them into bays.
-Keep in mind that
+gene prevents blacks by turning them into bays (restricting the black to

 sorrel/chestnut colors can carry the Agouti gene, even though they don't